Evert-R/milestone-one/README.md

 - I clicked all the meu items and watch the page scroll to the desired section
 - I followed all navigation arrows to the correct sections
 - I clicked all the center icons to center the sections
-- i scrolloed slowly to watch each section align itself whrough scroll alignment
+- i scrolled slowly to watch each section align itself whrough scroll alignment
 - I hovered over all the links and checked their behaviour
 - I clicked all the links and watch the right page open in a new tab
 - I downloaded all the tracks as mp3, flac and zip
 - I played the audio stream via the embedded soundcloud player
 - I watched the youtube video of the release party full screen and in a box
 - I scrolled through all the images in the carousel
+- I clicked all the links in the readme and ended up at all the right pages

 ### Form
 - I clicked sent